NAAHP Haitian American Leadership Award Scholarship

 - High school or college transcript showing continued academic progress, which must show a minimum cumulative GPA of 3.2 on a 4.0 scale, is required.

-- Applicant must be a U.S. citizen, a legal permanent resident, or on a student visa.
+- Applicant must be a U.S. citizen, a legal permanent resident, on a student visa, or have a Temporary Protected Status (TPS).
 The program is only open to legal residents of the 50 United States.

 APPLICATION PROCESS AND REQUIRED DOCUMENTS:

 The NAAHP scholarship will be granted to students based on, but not limited to the following

 a).
 Essay Question 1: Tell us about a situation when you had to overcome barriers and demonstrated leadership to achieve a goal.